 No-code workflow customization

-A great platform lets you build and tweak your processes with simple drag-and-drop tools, no coding or waiting on IT required. monday service empowers you to adapt on the fly, whether you’re adjusting SLAs or creating a new approval flow, so your system always works for you, not the other way around.
+A great platform lets you build and tweak your processes with simple drag-and-drop tools, no coding or waiting on IT required.
+Intelligent solutions like monday service empower you to adapt on the fly, whether you’re adjusting SLAs or creating a new approval flow, so your system always works for you, not the other way around.

 Real-time service analytics